cu-bioinformatics/meet-eu-2023-projects/README.md

 | Warsaw 3 - Milano 2 - Sorbone 4 |
 | Warsaw 2 - Sorbone 3 - Sorbonne 6 |

+## Troubleshooting
+GitHub allows me to grant you the access to your repository branch only after you accept the invitation to the repository.
+Therefore, don't hesitate to reach me out through [raising an Issue](https://github.com/cu-bioinformatics/meet-eu-2023-projects/issues), if it would take me too much time.

+Also, you can use the [Issues](https://github.com/cu-bioinformatics/meet-eu-2023-projects/issues) for any other problem that might occur.